MarkovYu/Python_For_Psychologists_24/lecture/_build/html/_sources/setup.md

 Go to https://github.com/join/ and follow the on-screen instructions to create an account.
 It is a good idea to associate this with your university e-mail (if you have one) as this will entitle you to sign up for the [GitHub Student Developer Pack](https://education.github.com/pack) which comes with some nice free bonuses.

-### Discord

-Go to https://discord.com/ and download and install Discord.
-Please note, that you can also use Discord through your browser if you don't want to download it.
-This will be the main channel of communication for the course.

-### Modern web browser

-Install Firefox or Chrome.
-(Safari will also work.)
-Microsoft Edge is not modern, despite what Microsoft might try and otherwise tell you.

 ## Checking your install